examples of themes in books

 9. Revenge

-From the works of William Shakespeare to modern-day thrillers, the theme of revenge is universally understood and appreciated.
+From the works of William Shakespeare to modern-day thrillers, the theme of revenge is universally understood.

 There is something inherently satisfying about seeing someone who has wronged another get their comeuppance.
 In many ways, it is a way of restoring balance to the world.